williamholland/vmdebootstrap/doc/overview.rst

                        :file:`/usr/share/vmdebootstrap/examples/` will be
                        checked as a fallback.
-The script needs to be executable and is passed the root directory of the debootstrap as the only argument.
-Use chroot if you need to execute binaries within the debootstrap.
+The script needs to be executable and is passed the root directory of the debootstrap and the image name as the only arguments.
+                       Use chroot if you need to execute binaries within the chroot created by debootstrap.
  --hostname=HOSTNAME   set name to HOSTNAME (debian) --user=USERSTRING     create USER with PASSWORD.
 The USERSTRING needs to
                        be of the format: USER/PASSSWORD.